MYSTRANsolver/MYSTRAN/README.md

 execute in MYSTRAN with little, or no, modification.
 MYSTRAN, however, is not NASTRAN.
 It is an independent program written in modern Fortran 95.

-As a main overview, see all 4 of the [MYSTRAN Repositories](https://github.com/MYSTRANsolver) (Code, Releases, Documentation, and Benchmarking).

 # Features

 - NASTRAN compatibility